 Compensation Committee.
 The purpose of the Compensation Committee is to carry out the overall responsibility of the Board relating to executive officer compensation.
 In carrying out this purpose, the Compensation Committee has the responsibility, as set forth in its charter, to, among other things, establish and review the overall compensation philosophy of the Company; review and approve our goals and objectives relevant to the CEO's and other executive officers' compensation; and evaluate the performance of the CEO and other executive officers in light of established goals and objectives and, based on such evaluation, determine and approve compensation of the CEO and other executive officers.
 The Compensation Committee also administers the Company's various equity incentive plans.
 The Compensation Committee held four meetings in 2021.
 The current members of the Compensation Committee are Messrs.
 Boger (as Chairman), Garcia, McTear and Newton.
-The Board has affirmatively determined that all members of the Compensation Committee are independent, in accordance with NYSE, SEC and IRC rules governing independence.
-The report of the Compensation Committee is set forth in this proxy statement under the heading "Report of Compensation Committee."
+The Board has affirmatively determined that all members of the Compensation Committee is set forth in this proxy statement under the heading "Report of Compensation Committee."

 Nominating and Corporate Governance Committee.
 The purpose of the Nominating and Corporate Governance Committee, as set forth in its charter, is to, among other things, assist the Board in fulfilling its responsibilities to shareholders by identifying individuals qualified to become directors of the Company, recommending candidates to the Board for all directorships, developing and recommending to the Board an applicable set of corporate governance principles, and overseeing the evaluation of the Board and management.
 The Nominating and Corporate Governance Committee held two meetings in 2021.
-The current members of the Nominating and Corporate Governance Committee are Messrs.
+The current members of the Nominating and Corporate Governance Committee are

+Messrs.
 Boger, Hare (as Chairman), Newton and Spainhour.
 The Board has determined that all members of the Nominating and Corporate Governance Committee are independent in accordance with NYSE and SEC rules governing nominating committee independence.
 In recommending candidates to the Board for nomination as directors, the Nominating and Corporate Governance Committee strives to identify individuals who bring a unique perspective to Gray's leadership and contribute to the overall diversity of our Board.
 Although the Nominating and Corporate Governance Committee has not adopted a specific written diversity policy for nominations, we believe that a diversity of experience, gender, race, ethnicity and age contributes to effective governance for the benefit of our shareholders.
-In practice, the Nominating and Corporate Governance Committee considers such characteristics together with the other qualities considered necessary by the Nominating and Corporate Governance Committee, such as requisite judgment, skill, integrity and experience.
-The Nominating and Corporate Governance Committee does not assign a particular weight to these individual factors.
+In practice, the Nominating and Corporate Governance Committee considers such characteristics together with the other qualities considered necessary by the Nominating and Corporate Governance Committee does not assign a particular weight to these individual factors.
 Rather, the Nominating and Corporate Governance Committee looks for a mix of factors that, when considered along with the experience and credentials of the other candidates and existing directors, will provide shareholders with a diverse and experienced Board.
 Historically, the Nominating and Corporate Governance Committee has not determined a need to use a recruiting firm to assist with this process.